 Contact your school’s financial aid office to find out why you lost your aid and what you can do to get back on track.
 Students can try appealing a financial aid suspension with the school if there were extenuating circumstances for not maintaining satisfactory academic progress.
 You can also work to improve your grades in the coming semester to regain financial aid eligibility.

 And remember, there are other options to pay for college without financial aid, including scholarships, grants, student loans, and working while going to school.
-If you do take out student loans, you might consider student loan refinancing once you graduate to help reduce your payments.
+If you do take out student loans, you might want to consider student loan refinancing once you graduate to help reduce your payments.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.